harupy/mlflow-mpu/README.md

 # MLflow MPU (WIP)

 A prototype for https://github.com/mlflow/mlflow/issues/9133.
 For faster iteration, FastAPI is used.

+## Goals

-The goal is a POC of the design and find issues beforehand.
+- POC of the design.
+- Find issues/challenges.

 ## Development